simonw/sqlite-utils/README.md

     pip3 install sqlite-utils

-Now you can do things like this:
+Now you can do things with the CLI utility like this:

     $ sqlite-utils tables dogs.db --counts
     [{"table": "dogs", "count": 2}]